KanchanaWijesooriya/Data-Engineer---Short-Practical-Screening---Dialog-Finance-PLC/SUBMISSION_Final.md

       which applies to any row regardless of whether it's a genuine top-up or a reversal.
 So, there's no reason to treat them differently for this particular check.

+### AI usage:
+ - As a code reviewer and also used to reduced the redundancy of code.